riyasunn/Personal-Web/content/blogs/blog1.md

 The purpose of technology development is to make things easier.
 As people become more accustomed to using reusable components, more CSS libraries like Styled-components are created.
 Styled-components are not only reusable but also allow you to write CSS in JavaScript.

-In conclusion, as time goes on, technology will continue to evolve rapidly, but they will all be developed based on HTML, CSS, and JavaScript.
+In conclusion, as time goes on, technology will continue to evolve rapidly, but it will all be developed based on HTML, CSS, and JavaScript.